groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/table/pptx.en.md

     link_title: "Learn more"
     picture: "about_assembly.svg" # 480 X 400
     content: |
-       [GroupDocs.Assembly for Java](/assembly/java/) helps you generate and customize documents by adding data from multiple sources.
-Easily insert text, numbers, charts, tables, lists, images, and barcodes.
-Use advanced templates to ensure the data appears exactly where you want it.
-Supports over 50 formats, including PDF, Office files, and emails.
+       [GroupDocs.Assembly for Java](/assembly/java/) is a tool for generating documents and reports by automatically inserting data into pre-designed templates.
+You can effortlessly add tables, lists, charts, and images.
+Its advanced features allow you to precisely place content within your documents.
+Compatible with over 50 file types, including PDF, MS Office, and email formats.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to embed a barcode in a PDF document"
+    title: "Steps to insert data into a PPTX table"
     content: |
-      [GroupDocs.Assembly](/assembly/java/) lets you insert barcodes into popular formats like PDF templates.
-Supports over 60 types, including 1D and 2D barcodes.
+      [GroupDocs.Assembly](/assembly/java/) helps you populate table templates for PPTX and other formats.
+Use dynamic data from your sources to create tables with ease.

-      1. Set up a PDF template with barcode markers.
+      1. Set up a PPTX template with placeholders for table rows and columns.
-      2. Fetch data from a supported source.
+      2. Pull data from any supported input source.
-      3. Adjust barcode settings such as size and resolution.
+      3. Filter or preprocess the data to match your needs.
-      4. Save the document with the embedded barcode.
+      4. Generate the final document with the completed table.

     code:
       platform: "java"